Njmcq/iCloud-Control/README.md

 **Workaround:** Unfortunately, there is no way to easily overcome this issue.
 As a result, you may have to select the option a couple of times if the file reverts to its original state, to force iCloud Control's operation.
 Otherwise, if this continues to cause issues, consider disabling Optimise Mac Storage.

+### Releases do not abide by Semantic Versioning guidelines
+**Issue:** Releases since 1.3 do not follow the Semantic Versioning rules that are recommended on GitHub.
+This is simply due to the fact that I only learned about Semantic Versioning recently.
+I currently have plans to release 1.5.0 as the first version to abide by the rules.

+---

 If you happen to find any issues while using iCloud Control, please let me know at nick.mcq100@icloud.com.